 The lure of loan forgiveness may also be seen as a contributing factor.
 The federal Public Service Loan Forgiveness program offers student loan forgiveness for grads who pursue a career in public service.
 That's a tempting prospect, which may lead students to lean on loans more heavily, with the expectation that they'll be forgiven later.
-But, the program isn't permanent and could be altered or cancelled, making it a risky for borrowers to count on loan forgiveness.
+But, the program isn't permanent and could be altered or canceled, making it risky for borrowers to count on loan forgiveness.

 Women Feel the Student Loan Debt Pain

-According to an analysis by the American Association of University Women (AAUW), women owe nearly two-thirds of student loan debt in the U.S., totaling almost $900 billion.
+According to an analysis by the American Association of University Women (AAUW), women own nearly two-thirds of student loan debt in the U.S., totaling almost $929 billion.
 Compared to men, women are more likely to finance a college degree and they tend to borrow more money to do so.
 That in itself isn't necessarily problematic, but the real student loan debt crisis happens when those same female grads have to start repaying their loans.

 Minorities Also Bear the Brunt of Student Loan Debt

-The Broader Economic Impact of the Student Loan Debt Crisis
+The Broader Economic Impact

-Student loan debt can affect more than just individual borrowers; it also has potential to have a wider economic impact.
+Student loan debt can affect more than just individual borrowers; it also has the potential to have a wider economic impact.

 The housing market, for example, has made a strong recovery since the 2008 financial crisis but according to one study, student loan debt delays homeownership for borrowers by an estimated seven years.
 That can cause supply and demand to swing out of balance if more homes go up for sale, but fewer buyers are shopping, which could lead to lower housing prices.